HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/ast-grep-coze.md

 The next step was to build a workflow to instruct GPT to write a pattern or a YAML rule for the users.

-However, adding all details about patterns and YAML rules to one single prompt is too much for GPT4 to learn and handle.
+However, adding all the details about patterns and YAML rules to one single prompt is too much for GPT4 to learn and handle.

-So I used a workflow to break this task down into smaller tasks, and use a routing prompt to decide whether the task can be done with a pattern or a YAML rule.
+So I used a workflow to break this task down into smaller tasks and use a routing prompt to decide whether the task can be done with a pattern or a YAML rule.

 The workflow looks like this: